The Petersson/Kuznetsov trace formula with prescribed local ramifications: Introduction

 We make a more detailed comparison of the method in this paper with the one used in \cite{HN18} (which extends \cite{feigon_averages_2009} in some sense).
-The current method has the following advantages: \begin{enumerate} \item[(I)]It made use of the flexibility of Theorem \ref{Theo1.2:PTFaverage}, and the resulting subconvexity bound in Theorem \ref{Theo:subconv} is stronger than both \cite[Theorem 1.8]{HN18} (which obtains Weyl-type strength at $\delta=2$) and the analogue of \cite[Corollary 1]{HT}, allowing Weyl-type subconvexity bound in a wide hybrid range. \item[(II)] It covers the case where $\pi_p$ is a principal series representation.
-The treatments for the principal series case and the supercuspidal case are relatively uniform. \item[(III)] It does not require any $\epsilon-$value condition for the Archimedean components. \item[(IV)] The refined Petersson/Kuznetsov trace formulae are probably applicable to many other problems. \end{enumerate} The method in \cite{HN18} involves using the relative trace formula associated to Waldspurger's period integral on some quaternion algebra.
+The current method has the following advantages: \begin{enumerate} \item[(I)]It made use of the flexibility of Theorem \ref{Theo1.2:PTFaverage}, and the resulting subconvexity bound in Theorem \ref{Theo:subconv} is stronger than both \cite[Theorem 1.8]{HN18} (which obtains Weyl-type strength at $\delta=2$) and the analogue of \cite[Corollary 1]{HT}, allowing Weyl-type subconvexity bound in a wide hybrid range. \item[(II)] It covers the principal series case and the supercuspidal case somewhat uniformly. \item[(III)] It does not require any $\epsilon-$value condition for the Archimedean components. \item[(IV)] The refined Petersson/Kuznetsov trace formulae should be applicable to many other problems. \end{enumerate} The method in \cite{HN18} involves using the relative trace formula associated to Waldspurger's period integral on some quaternion algebra.
 This quaternion algebra is assumed to be a division algebra at all Archimedean places (which translates into $\epsilon-$value conditions).
 The method there has the following advantages: \begin{enumerate} \item[(i)] It does not require $M$ to be square-free. \item[(ii)] It is also used to prove a hybrid subconvexity bound \cite[Theorem 1.10]{HN18} in the joint ramification case. \item[(iii)] It works for general number fields, and does not rely on the Ramanujan conjecture. \end{enumerate} We do believe that some of the differences are amenable with extra work.
 For example, (I)-(III) may also be achieved by the method of \cite{HN18}.
-On the other hand, (i) (ii) may also be recovered using the method in this paper, by employing a more flexible version of the Vorono\"{i} summation formula. \end{rem}
+On the other hand, (i) (ii) may also be recovered using the method in this paper, by employing a more flexible version of the Voronoi summation formula. \end{rem}